Little Athletics: Events

 Available Little Athletics events vary between age groups and from state to state.
 The following represents the range of events available.

 Structure and governance

-Under the independent governing body Little Athletics Australia (LAA), each mainland state and territory has its own association, responsible for running Little Athletics in that state.
+Under the independent governing body, Little Athletics Australia (LAA), each state and territory has its own association which is responsible for running Little Athletics in that state.
 Each state body controls the relevant centres and events in their state or territory.
-Clubs are the lowest level of the Little Athletics structure.
-Clubs are sections of centres, often have separate training sections and inform athletes of upcoming events.
+Clubs are the base level of the Little Athletics structure.
+Centres might house just one Little Athletics club or a number of clubs, with each club informing their own members of upcoming events.
+Training areas and facilities might be shared or separate.

 History

 In October 1963, three young boys turned up at a senior athletics meet in Geelong, Victoria.
 They approached official Trevor Billingham, but Billingham turned them away citing their youth as a reason for them not to be allowed to compete.
 A few months later, Billingham held a coaching camp for secondary school students.
 His camp had a lot of primary school students in attendance.

 Billingham decided to set up a Saturday competition for younger children.
 The first competition was on 3 October 1964, in Geelong.
 Billingham had advertised the event in the Geelong Advertiser by saying:

 "Also starting this Saturday, will be the special morning meeting for boys and girls.
 These will commence at 10:30 a.m. each Saturday and will be open to any school age competitor.
 It is intended that boys and girls not old enough to compete in the afternoon will take part in these special meetings.
 Anyone interested in the sport may attend, including parents, while the one-hour of athletics is conducted.
 All of the standard athletic events will be conducted and boys and girls will be graded in each event."

 After the event, he wrote a one-page article titled "Junior Athletics in Wet Conditions", which appeared in the Geelong Advertiser on 5 October 1964.
 He wrote that more than 80 boys and girls attended.
 He also wrote that there was a considerable need for such junior athletic competitions at the time, that the event was a success, and more events of the same type were to be held in the future.

 By 1965, Billingham had still not convinced the Geelong branch of the Victorian Amateur Athletics Association (VAAA).
 In January 1965, Billingham acquired lights for the Geelong senior athletics oval, Landy Field, which was also where the Little Athletics competition were.
 The lights were originally erected at Kardinia Park for the 1956 Olympics; Billingham asked the Geelong Football Club if he could use the lights, and they allowed him.
 Billingham invited Ron Clarke to the now-lighted Landy Field to break the 20,000 meters and one-hour run world records, and Clarke accepted.
 In January 1965, Billingham also thought up the name "Little Athletics"; previously, the events had been called "Junior Athletics".
 He took his two proposals to the VAAA, and both were accepted.